security-alliance/frameworks/src/privacy/data-removal-services.md

 ## Best Practices

-- **Regularly Review and Update Privacy Settings**: Regularly check and update the privacy settings on your online accounts.
+1. Regularly check and update the privacy settings on your online accounts.
-- **Limit Information Sharing**: Be mindful of the information you share online and with whom.
+2. Be mindful of the information you share online and with whom.
-- **Use Pseudonyms**: Use pseudonyms for accounts that don't require your real name.
+3. Use pseudonyms for accounts that don't require your real name.